 History of the Oriental Shorthair

 The Oriental Shorthair resulted from the crossbreeding of a number of other cat breeds.
 In the wake of World War II, many domestic cat breeds were in jeopardy.
 To revive the Siamese, breeders in England began introducing Russian Blue, Abyssinian, and British Shorthairs into their lines.
 The result was non-pointed kittens that were eventually bred back to Siamese cats.
 Those subsequent crosses produced Siamese-pointed kittens that would carry on the breed, along with unique and elegant color combinations that became the foundation for the breed we know as the Oriental.

-At first, each non-pointed color received a unique breed distinction, but it was soon realized that the gene pool of these cats would result in an vast amount of color combinations.
+At first, each non-pointed color received a unique breed distinction, but breeders soon realized that the gene pool of these cats would result in an vast amount of color combinations.
 To simplify things, all non-pointed kittens became known as Orientals.

 The Oriental was introduced to the United States in the 1970s and quickly gained championship status from the Cat Fanciers’ Association (CFA) in 1977.
 Initially the breed was only a short-haired variety, but further crossbreeding in the United States led to both the Oriental Shorthair and Oriental Longhair breed varieties.
 The Oriental Longhair received championship status from the CFA in 1995.

 Crossbreeding in the United States also further expanded the cat’s coat color combinations, leading to the approximate 300 varieties of colors and patterns existing today.
 The Oriental is sometimes referred to as the rainbow cat for its colorful coat.